plone/mockup/README.md

 ## Mockup overview

-Mockup is a JavaScrip UI library which provides widgets, apps and functionality for the Plone Classic UI variant.
+Mockup is a JavaScript UI library which provides widgets, apps, and functionality for the Plone Classic UI frontend.
-It is based on Patternslib(XXX) and provides it's functionality through so-called Patterns which are initialized and get active if a triggering CSS selector is found in the DOM tree.
+It is based on Patternslib(XXX), and provides its functionality through patterns.
+Patterns are initialized and activated when a triggering CSS selector is found in the DOM tree.
 For example, the related items widget is initialized on a form input field with the CSS class `pat-relateditems`.
-The configuration is done via data attributes, in case of the related items pattern it's an attribute called `data-pat-relateditems`.
+The configuration is done via data attributes.
+For the related items pattern, it's an attribute called `data-pat-relateditems`.
 The data strucutre of the configuration can be a JSON string or CSS declaration like key-value pairs separated by a semicolon.
 Defining a JSON structure is more flexible though.